Mittikajana23/Mittikajana11/README.md

 ### 🗄️ Employee Management System
 DBMS project using SQL and ER model to manage employees, salary, attendance, departments and projects.

-### 📊 Data Analysis in R
+### 📊 Market Price Analysis Of Agricultural Commodities Using R
-K-Means Clustering, Fibonacci Series, Palindrome Program and more.
+Project using Linear Regression, Decision Tree To analyze and predict agricultural commodities prices and identify relationship between MinPrice, MaxPrice and ModalPrice.

 ---